joaquin021/CKA/04-KubernetesObjectManagement.md

 ### Create service account

-In K8s, a `service account` is an account used by container processes within Pods to authetincate with the K8s API.
+In K8s, a `service account` is an account used by container processes within Pods to authenticate with the K8s API.

 ```yaml
 apiVersion: v1